 - 250g (1 & ¾ cups) Frozen Peas

 - 5 Mint Leaves

-- 4 tbsp Water (add extra if needed)
+- 4 tablespoon Water (add extra if needed)

-- 1 tsp Lemon Juice (more if needed)
+- 1 teaspoon Lemon Juice (more if needed)

 - Bring a pan of water to the boil, add the peas and simmer for 3-5 mins.
 (Alternatively, place peas in a steamer basket, and place over the pan of boiling water.
 Cover and steam for 3-5 minutes.)